CaglarGuher/Simple-Style-Transfer-Neural-Network/README.md

 Style-Transfer-Neural-Network

--Style Transfer method with each frame of the video
+Style Transfer method is used with each frame of the video and merged together